monkey-0028/makeCustom/README.md

 > makeCustom has been successfully installed in your system!
 >
 >
-> In case of any bug or issue, please report to in the issue section of github.
+> In case of any bug or issue, please report to the issue section of github.
 > You can also make fixes to the bug and send pull request.
 >
 ### Example